quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 This event is used to associate a single TupleID's value with other parameters that describe a unique network tuple.

-As described in {{QLOG-MAIN}}, each qlog event can be linked to a single network tuple by means of the top-level "tuple" field, whose value is a TupleID.
+As described in {{Section 7.2 of QLOG-MAIN}}, each qlog event can be linked to a single network tuple by means of the top-level "tuple" field, whose value is a TupleID.
 However, since it can be cumbersome to encode additional tuple metadata (such as IP addresses or Connection IDs) directly into the TupleID, this event allows such an